RebekkaMa/rs2fol/README.md

 ### Encoding

 The TPTP syntax allows only a limited set of characters for the representation of variables and constants.
-Therefore, not allowed characters are encoded during the transformation to a FOL formula.
+Therefore, characters that are not allowed are encoded during transformation into a FOL formula.
 Since the choice of allowed characters is tiny, two different encoding types are used, which, for lack of options, are not standardized.
 However, both encodings use the UTF-16 encoding of a character.
 UTF-32 codepoints that go beyond this range are represented as usual with two UTF-16 characters (high surrogate, low surrogate).